 The best part?
 You'll need only simple-to-find ingredients, a nice steak, and five minutes of your time to make this easy and delicious beef recipe.

-This chimichurri is a fresh, uncooked sauce that is garlicky, filled with herbs and has just the right amount of tangy from fresh.
+Chimichurri is a famous Argentinian sauce that they pair with grilled red meat but it is also great on vegetables and other proteins.
 It has an olive oil and red wine vinegar base that helps to infuse fresh parsley, red pepper flakes, and garlic into everything you serve it with.
 It’s the kind of sauce that instantly brightens grilled meat and make it taste amazing.

-Sirloin steak - Is my favorite cut of steak to serve with chimichurri sauce.
-Or, it is delicious with any of the suggested cuts below.
+Steak - New York Strip Steak is my favorite cut of steak to serve with chimichurri sauce (pictured in this post).
+But is also delicious with Sirlion or flank steak.
+Or, any of the suggested cuts listed above.

-Red wine vinegar - It's traditional, but you could replace it with apple cider vinegar if desired.
+Red wine vinegar - It's traditional, (and I think very well worth it) but you could replace it with apple cider vinegar if desired.

 Garlic - Use fresh garlic whenever possible for best results, you will really taste the difference.
 If you use a pre-chopped, bottled garlic, you may want to start .